carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 If you have a fully configured version of Python, you can also install and run twarc on your own computer.
 The documentation for installing Twarc is found at [this repository](https://scholarslab.github.io/learn-twarc/06-twarc-command-basics.html).
-For this workshop, follow along in the virtual environment.
+For this workshop, follow along in the provided environment.

 # Navigating the JuptyerLab interface

-Open our [LSIT JupyterLab](https://test.lsit.ucsb.edu) in a fresh web browser window.
+Open our LSIT JupyterLab in a fresh web browser window.
 Select 'Carpentry Workshop' under the server options.
 It will take a few minutes to fire up your virtual machines.

 When you first open JupyterLab, you will find a file browser tab on the far left side of